janosgyerik/activitytracker/specs/subsystems/user-actions.md

 The main features:

-- Record activities + timestamp + gps, as if entered in a paper diary
+- Record activities + timestamp + gps, as if entered manually in a paper diary
 - View recorded activities:
     - list of activities per time period: day / week / month / year / all
     - count of activities per time period: day / week / month / year / all